erinwolff/vibe-bot/README.md

 <a name="feedback-and-support"></a>
 ## Feedback and Support

-If you need more help, encounter a bug, or have suggestions for additional features, please reach out!
+If you need help, encounter a bug, or have suggestions for additional features, please reach out!

 Happy vibing with vibe-bot! 🎶✨